 SCA 430 Anthropology and Sociology Seminar (3 hrs.)
 A capstone course for upper-class majors examining principal sociologic and anthropological theorists and major theoretical and methodological controversies within sociology and anthropology.
 Prerequisites: SCA 111, 115, 351, 352, or permission of instructor.
+Note: SCA 302 or SCA 300 (Investigating the Social World) are currently required for the major instead of this course.

 SCA 431 Anthropology and Sociology Honors Thesis (2 hrs.)
-An option for upper-class majors who successfully complete SCA 430 Students produce an original critical paper based on either library or field research in consultation with the members of the department.
+An option for upper-class majors who successfully complete the theory and methods requirements.
+Students produce an original critical paper based on either library or field research in consultation with the members of the department.

 SPA 101 Elementary Spanish I (4 hrs.)
-Pronunciation, basic

-conversation, fundamentals of grammar, and easy reading.
+Pronunciation, basic conversation, fundamentals of grammar, and easy reading.
 Four class meetings and one hour of laboratory per week.
 Offered every fall semester.